2 teens arrested after downtown Salt Lake City shooting death | Gephardt Daily

 The fatal shooting, the city’s 14th homicide of 2023, happened early Friday morning, with police being called to the scene at 600 East 200 South on reports of “someone down on the ground” about 1:43 a.m.

-SLCPD and other first responders arrived at the Central City location to found the mortally wounded victim, identified as Rory Swimm, lying on the ground.
+SLCPD and other first responders arrived at the Central City location to find the mortally wounded victim, identified as Rory Swimm, lying on the ground.
 Despite efforts to revive him, Swimm died at the scene.

 “This shooting does not appear to be random.
 Rather, detectives believe the suspects were out looking for Swimm and his friends after an argument occurred earlier in the morning,” police said.